 He Korowai Oranga: Māori Health Strategy sets the direction for Māori health development (Minister of Health, Associate Minister of Health 2002).
-This strategy was reviewed and updated in 2013/2014.
 The overall aim of He Korowai Oranga is whānau ora: Māori families supported to achieve their maximum health and wellbeing.
 It is important for the successful engagement of Māori on pandemic issues that the principles of He Korowai Oranga are applied in regional and national consultation and planning.